Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation

 \section{Introduction}

 Road safety remains a persistent and pressing challenge in urban cities and districts.
 According to the World Health Organization, approximately 1.19 million people die in road traffic crashes each year, making it the leading cause of death for children and young adults~\cite{world2019global}.
 In the United States alone, traffic accidents are projected to cause 39,345 deaths in 2024 and \$871 billion in annual societal costs~\cite{nhtsa2024early, blincoe2015economic}.
-Faced with such a severe reality, it is imperative to shift from reactive analysis to proactive prediction, using data-driven methods to identify high-risk road areas and implement interventions for accident prevention.
+Faced with such a severe reality, it is imperative to shift from reactive analysis to proactive prediction, using data-driven methods to identify high-risk road segments and implement interventions to prevent accidents.

 Current data-driven models, especially those based on graph neural networks (GNNs), draw on road network topology, traffic flow statistics, and historical accident data~\cite{zhuang2023sauc, yao2019revisiting, li2018diffusion, nippani2023graph}.
 These data sources have improved the modeling of accident patterns by capturing spatial relationships~\cite{zhuang2022uncertainty}.
 However, structural features fail to reflect the visual and environmental conditions of the physical road.
 Factors such as lane width, curvature, surface quality, and nearby land use shape driver behavior and accident likelihood, yet they do not appear in standard network data.